-Putting your password every time when you login into a server via SSH can be tiresome, especially if your password is long.
-One way to make life easier and also safer is to use SSH keys.
+Putting your password every time you log into a server via SSH can be tiresome, especially if your password is long.
+One way to make life easier and safer is by using SSH keys.

 - In the terminal of your local machine, type in